 The Department of English also offers combined Ph.D. degrees with the Department of African American Studies, the Film and Media Studies Program, Department of the History of Art and the Renaissance Studies Program.

 General New Student Information, Questions, and Referrals

 The McDougal Center serves as “information central” for incoming students.
 The Center can address new student questions about families, childcare, parking, travel, schedules, or other areas of life at Yale and in New Haven.

 Living in New Haven is a Yale-wide web page for all prospective & current students, faculty & staff.
 Pictures, video testimonials, neighborhood profiles and information links on community, housing culture, shopping, transit and services in New Haven are posted on the site.

-Yale Visitor Center.
-Tours, exhibits, attractions, lodging, directions, and more.
+The Yale Visitor Center offers tours, exhibits, attractions, lodging, directions, and more.

-Gateway for New Students.
-Orientation and New Student Checklist.
+Gateway for New Students provides information on Orientation and the New Student Checklist.

 Please note that first-year students are expected to arrive on campus no later than August 19, 2019 in order to participate in an orientation program prior to the start of the fall term.

 Our Graduate Housing office begins to accept applications for on-campus dormitories and apartments on April 22, and Off-Campus and Yale University Properties begin leasing apartments now for summer.
 Apply promptly, as space is limited.